nmccloskey/RASCAL/README.md

 # or
 rascal "corelex analyze"

-# To include speaking rate, run the below and fill in the speaking time in seconds before calling 10b.
+# To include speaking rate, run the below and fill in the speaking_time column (in seconds) before calling 10b.
+rascal 4a
+# or
-rascal "timesheets make"
+rascal "transcripts make"

 ```
 ---